randolphcyg/gowireshark/README.md

 > which can parse pcap packet files or listen to devices in real time and get protocol parsing results.

 - Based on libpcap 1.10.1, wireshark 4.0.2
-- Currently only x86-64 platform is supported
 ---
 ## 1. Installation

 ---
 ### 1.1.
 Requirements
-- x86-64
 - glib-2.0

 ```shell